Darrell Stetler II

 But a clear discipleship strategy is a much more intentional way to disciple new believers.

-Where you can get my free Bible reading plan for new believers:
+A free PDF of a Bible reading plan for new believers:

 So what did I do about the new Christian Bible reading plan I found?